 An employer can set up a Cafeteria Plan to reimburse employees for selected medical expenses.
-Cafeteria Plans are regulated by IRS Section 125.
-Employer Cafeteria Plans are pre-tax benefits for employees and may include Flexible Spending Accounts, DCAPs, Adoption Assistance Programs, Premium Conversion Plans, etc.
+These plans are pre-tax benefits for employees and may include Flexible Spending Accounts, Dependent Care Assistance Programs, Adoption Assistance Programs, Premium Conversion Plans, etc.

 What Is a Cafeteria Plan and Why Have One?

-A cafeteria plan is a program that employers offer to help employees pay for certain expenses, like health insurance and dependent care, with pre-tax dollars.
-These plans are one of the most popular employee benefits around, and for good reason.
-Employees like cafeteria plans because they can buy benefits with pre-tax dollars, giving them more take-home pay.
-They also get to pay only for the benefits they really want (like ordering lunch à la carte instead of being stuck with the blue plate special—hence the name “cafeteria”).
+A cafeteria plan is a program that employers offer to help employees pay for certain expenses (like health insurance and dependent care) with pre-tax dollars.
+Employees get to select what benefits they really want (like ordering a lunch item à la carte instead of being stuck with the full meal combo—hence the name “cafeteria”).
 Employers like cafeteria plans because, in addition to having happier employees, they also save on taxes.
-And once everyone gets the initial hang of it, cafeteria plans are easy to understand and operate.

-So how does all this work in real life?
+So how does this work in real life?

 Could a cafeteria plan work for Widgets, Inc.?

 Yes!
-Its employees could easily benefit from a premium payment plan, also known as a premium-only plan (POP).
+Its employees could easily benefit from a premium-only plan (POP).
 A POP is the simplest form of cafeteria plan.
 It is designed for one purpose: to help employees save money by letting them pay for their share of insurance premiums with pre-tax dollars.